-The Personal Learning Model and Profile: The Education Coalition, a nonprofit technology consulting group, in partnership with Performance Learning Systems, a for-profit corporation specializing in assessing student performance, has developed and tested the concept for a Personal Learning Model to assess the learning styles, multiple intelligences and media preferences of distance learners.
+The Personal Learning Model and Profile: The Education Coalition, a nonprofit technology consulting group, a for-profit corporation specializing in assessing student performance, has developed and tested the concept for a Personal Learning Model to assess the learning styles, multiple intelligences and media preferences of distance learners.
 The assessment is called the Personal Learning Profile (PLP) which is in development.